AI Integration Ladder

 What I Would Do Differently

 I would ask students to classify two or three sample uses of AI during the first week of class.
 That turns the policy into a discussion about learning goals rather than a rule they skim once.
 I would also keep the ladder short enough to remember.
-More than five levels starts to feel like a compliance taxonomy rather than a teaching tool.
+More than five levels starts to feel like a compliance taxonomy rather than a teaching tool, and four might be the sweet spot.